cri-o/cri-o/docs/crio.8.md

 **--metrics-port**="": Port for the metrics endpoint (default: 9090)

 **--metrics-socket**="": Socket for the metrics endpoint

+**--minimum-mappable-gid**="": Specify the lowest host GID which can be specified in mappings for a pod that will be run as a UID other than 0 (default: -1)

+**--minimum-mappable-uid**="": Specify the lowest host UID which can be specified in mappings for a pod that will be run as a UID other than 0 (default: -1)

 **--namespaces-dir**="": The directory where the state of the managed namespaces gets tracked.
 Only used when manage-ns-lifecycle is true (default: /var/run)